Obsessive Compulsive Disorder

 When to Seek Help

 Children may outgrow these repetitive behaviors or fearful thoughts on their own, but if they persist or create disruption in your child’s life or family life, we can help.
 If you are concerned about your child’s behavior, talk to your primary care doctor.
-He or she may refer you to a behavioral health specialist who can offer solutions.
+They may refer you to a behavioral health specialist who can offer solutions.